UeIL-Waterloo/n2v2-in-google-colab/README.md

 Source code for N2V was found here: https://github.com/juglab/n2v

+**If you use this notebook in your research, please cite the above papers**

 Pretrained models were trained using images from the following datasets:
  *  (insert credit)
  *